AzadAlketaan/EVA/README.md

 # EVA
- Web application to search for restaurants near you according to (distance and customer evaluation), provide restaurant services (reservation, delivery, ...etc.), and manage relationships between restaurant owners and customers using the CRM system.
+Developed and maintains a web application that allows users to search for restaurants near them based on distance and customer rating, and provides various restaurant services such as reservations, delivery, and loyalty programs.
+A custom CRM system was used to enable user-friendly and efficient functionality and integration.